tucazorron/code-interview/questions/google-2/readme.md

 their rankings doesnt update while playing the tournament

-you have access to some game result of that tournament
+you have access to some game results of that tournament

 with the result of the games, can you find the final position of any player in the tournament?